 IR35 wasn’t always a concern for contractors: when I started my first contract in the 90s, my main task (aside from getting used to my new job) was to find a good accountant to take care of my tax affairs.
 The market was good, there was plenty of work about, and as a limited company director, I knew it was the most tax-efficient way to work.

 However, at the end of my first year of contracting, in 1999, there was a lot of concern within the industry about proposed Government plans to increase the tax burden on contractors who were working via limited companies, but still working like ‘employees’ for their clients.

-Why was IR35 created?
+Why was IR35 introduced?

+In the 1990s, as the contracting industry boomed, the number of contractors working via their own limited companies increased exponentially.
 The Government believed that large numbers of workers were leaving their permanent jobs one day, only to return as limited company contractors shortly afterwards – this is where the phrase ‘disguised employee’ comes from.

 This seems to be a fair deal.
 Personally, I take a risk in running my business.
 There is less certainty about where my next contract work is coming from, compared to permanent employees.
 I often work beyond my contracted hours and have none of the perks associated with permanent work – such as pension contributions, sick and holiday pay.
 So, I – along with all the other contractors I’ve met over the years – feel that there should be a marginal tax benefit available to limited company contractors to redress the balance.

 Download your IR35 guide

 We are here to help you unravel the mystery of IR35.
 Our free comprehensive guide to IR35 covers everything you need to know.

 If HMRC decides to look at a contract, they will review the working conditions of the individual through a number of ‘employment status’ tests to work out whether the contractor is ‘self-employed’, or merely a disguised employee.